hercklub/puzzle-game/README.md

 # Puzzle-game
-Simpe puzzle game prototype created using Unity 5.
+Simple puzzle game prototype created using Unity 5.
 It is unfinished prototype, mainly just to showcase my code.

 Your goal is to connect all nodes on the screen to desired shapes showed on top of the screen.
 Correct shapes will fill with green color , incorrect with red.